 How to Invoke Your 5th Amendment Right to Remain Silent

 Do you have to answer police questions?
-No, you do not have to answer a police officer’s questions.
-Instead, you can politely tell the officer: “I don’t answer questions from law enforcement officers without my attorney being present.”
+No, you can refuse to answer questions.
+For example, you can politely tell the officer: “I don’t answer questions from law enforcement officers without my attorney being present.”

 If you decide to speak to law enforcement about a criminal allegation without an attorney present, you are waiving important rights.
 Those rights include your Fifth Amendment rights against self-incrimination and your Sixth Amendment right to have an attorney represent you.